New Forest Wildlife was originally a Butterfly Farm and later became the Nature Quest Wildlife Centre.

-Karen Pringle - Retail Manager
+Karen Pring - Retail Manager

 Karen has worked at New Forest Wildlife Park since 2007 and is very much part of the furniture.
 She has a keen interest in all aspectsof the park but is happiest creating a warm welcome for our many visitors so they too can have a thoroughly enjoyable day and hopefully take home a little knowledge of our native wildlife.
 She always has a smile and will always be happy to assist.

-Symon Monger - Sites Maintenance Manager
+Symon Monger - Head of Building and Maintenance

 Symon joined us in 2012 and since then his professional skills have enabled us to refurbish enclosures, construct bison pens and build our unique adventure playgrounds.
 For 2015 he and Ed built the impressive new accommodation for our harvest mice in the glasshouse.
 Coffee breaks would not be the same without Symon’s sense of humour.